min69u/Reforestation/README.md

-## I used to think I was indecisive, but now I'm not sure.
+## The first time I got a universal remote control I thought to myself, "This changes everything"